ome/omero-guide-qupath/docs/qupath.rst

 #.
 To run the script, select *Run > Run*.

 #.
 Note: If you run a *Cell detection* in QuPath, the nuclei ROIs will be drawn as well as the ROIs around the cells.
 The ROI OME-XML export script will export both the ROIs around the cells as well as the nuclei ROIs.
-In OMERO, they will appear as two Shapes inside the ROI belonging to the particular cell.

 #.
 Import the OME-XML with the ROIs from QuPath into OMERO.
 These steps must be run on a command line.
 Find the version of the ome-omero-roitool in on https://github.com/glencoesoftware/ome-omero-roitool/releases mentioned in Resources.
 From there, download the ``ome-omero-roitool-xxx.zip``.
 Open your terminal window.